There are now 3 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 This unit covers three major topics: (1) human cellular biology; (2) human structure and function; and (3) human genetics.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) continuous assessment and (2) a final examination.
+Indicative assessments in this unit are as follows: (1) continuous assessment and (2) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in in the CM015 Bachelor of Science Frontier Physics and Master of Physics

 orthe 53560 Master of Physics and the SP-MEDPH Medical Physics specialisationandcompletion of the core units in the Physics major or equivalent